-Skin in the summer often encounters many uncomfortable problems, but one of the most common problems that appear is hyperpigmentation.
+The skin when entering the summer often encounters many uncomfortable problems, but one of the most common problems that appear is skin hyperpigmentation.
 This is both uncomfortable and unsightly for your face.
-So what should be done to prevent this from happening?
-And Miss Tram Academy Find out how to prevent hyperpigmentation in the summer with the article below.
+So what needs to be done to prevent this from happening?
+Together Miss Tram Academy go find the secret prevent skin hyperpigmentation in summer with the article below.

 The Secret To Preventing Hyperpigmentation In Summer